• Skip to primary navigation

 A green sauce in a white bowl with glass jars filled with the sauce behind the bowl.

-Delicious green chile sauce made with tomatillos, green chiles and onions.
-Use this as a green enchilada sauce when making enchiladas or as a green salsa eaten with chips.
+This versatile green chile sauce can be used as a sauce on enchiladas or as a green salsa eaten with chips.

 A spoonful of green chili sauce over a bowlful of the same sauce.